Chairperson: Gregg S. Woodruff

 The faculty is committed to excellence in teaching and is engaged in research, service, and professional interactions to benefit the university, the accounting profession, and the community.

 In addition to meeting the general admission requirements of the School of Graduate Studies, admission to the Master of Accountancy program requires a GMAT score of 500 or above, with scores at or above the 25th percentile in both the verbal and quantitative sections and a score of 4 or above on the written portion.
-An acceptable combination of undergraduate grade point average and total GMAT score is also required.
+An acceptable combination of the undergraduate grade point average and total GMAT score is also required.
 Specifically, either 200 x GPA + GMAT must at least be 1,100 with a minimum cumulative undergraduate GPA of 2.75, or 200 x GPA + GMAT must at least be 1,150 with a minimum GPA of 3.0 for the last 60 hours of undergraduate courses.

 Students may take graduate accounting courses as non-degree graduate students; however, they may not enter the Master of Accountancy program until all admission conditions are met.